Rick Ross: Legal issues

 "Freeway" Ricky Ross refiled in Los Angeles Superior Court with publicity rights claims.
 Trial was set for early May 2012.
 The case was dismissed by a judge in the Los Angeles Superior Court.

 The California State case was updated with a motion in Freeway Rick Ross's favor as to Warner Bros.
 Records and their use of the name and image Rick Ross in July 2012.

-The New York Post reported that a trial was set for August 27, 2013, in Freeway Rick Ross versus Rick Ross and Warner Music Group.

 On December 30, 2013, the court ruled in favor of the rapper Rick Ross, allowing him to keep the name based on a First Amendment ruling.

 In 2011, the rapper Teflon Don filed a trademark infringement lawsuit against Ross for the use of the name as an album title.

 On March 26, 2011, Ross was arrested in Shreveport for possession of marijuana.
 According to the police records, a strong odor of marijuana was detected from his room at the Hilton in Downtown Shreveport.
 Ross was arrested on June 27, 2014, in Greensboro, N.C., following his performance at the 2014 SuperJam at the Greensboro Coliseum.
 The arrest stemmed from a year-old warrant for another North Carolina arrest related to marijuana possession; Ross reportedly failed to appear in court for that violation in 2013.

 On June 24, 2015, Rick Ross and his bodyguard were arrested in Fayette County, Georgia on kidnapping and assault charges.
 Both were accused for forcing a landskeeper into a guesthouse and beating him in the head with a handgun, allegedly over money he owed Ross.
 On April 4, 2017, Ross pled no contest to a felony count of aggravated assault.
 The other felony charges were dropped.
 Ross was sentenced to time served in jail, having already been incarcerated for a week and was also ordered to pay a $10,000 fine.

 Ross was sentenced as a first-time felony offender; and, upon payment of the fine, the conviction was erased from his record.
-Ross pled no contest to 5 misdemeanours: assault, battery, two counts of pointing a pistol at someone, and possession of less than 1 oz of cannabis.
-For the five misdemeanours, he was given a total of 60 months probation.
+Ross pled no contest to 5 misdemeanors: assault, battery, two counts of pointing a pistol at someone, and possession of less than 1 oz of cannabis.
+For the five misdemeanors, he was given a total of 60 months probation.